Are you search for the best books about Hawaii? Here are some great recommendations — for kids, teens, and adults — from a Hawaii local.

 Iki, The Littlest Opihi by Tammy Yee

 Opihi (called “limpets” in English) are small shellfish that grasp onto the side of rocky shores.
-But one little opihi named Iki doesn’t want to stay on the rocks.
+But in Iki, The Littlest Opihi, one little opihi doesn’t want to stay on the rocks.
 He wants to explore the ocean!
 Find out what little Iki ends up choosing to do!